 Natsumi Hayashi lives in Tokyo with two cats and posts daily self-portraits of herself levitating in various places and poses (cats not levitating).
 The combination of her almost comically natural expressions and well-framed surroundings create such a surreal feeling that brings a smile to my face every day:

 Genki Sudo is a former Japanese mixed martial artist and kickboxer who after retiring became a singer, dancer and actor in Japanese dramas (like you do).
-His group, WORLD ORDER, has a marvelously choreographed hypnotizing robotic dance style which has to be seen to be believed:
+His group, WORLD ORDER, has a marvellously choreographed hypnotizing robotic dance style which has to be seen to be believed:

 The music is also pretty catchy!